 23 March 2020 - Suspension of physical gatherings for public worship

-On 23 March 2020, the AES Rev Wayne Matheson wrote to all churches to inform them of the suspension of physical gatherings for public worship immediately.
+On 23 March 2020, the AES Rev Wayne Matheson wrote to all churches to inform them of the suspension of physical gatherings for public worship effective immediately.
 Read the full message here

 PCANZ Assembly Office & PRC staff working from home